Recruitment metrics provide valuable insights for optimizing your hiring processes especially when volume hiring and help you improve hiring results.

 It's used to compare the number of hired candidates compared to the total number of candidates who applied.

-Quality-based metrics ensure that the company is getting their bang for their buck!
-Looking at all the resources (money) invested in the recruitment process to yield quality candidates and competent new hires.
+Quality-based metrics ensure that the company is getting its money's worth.
+This involves reviewing the resources (money) invested in the recruitment process to yield quality candidates and competent new hires.

 11. Candidate Experience

-Yes it’s possible to measure happiness (sort of).
-The candidate experience metric tries to put numbers on how your candidates view your hiring process, employer brand and the chances the'll refer other candidates to you.
+The candidate experience metric tries to put numbers on how your candidates view your hiring process, employer brand and the chances they'll refer other candidates to you.

 Typically it’s measured through Net Promoter Score (NPS) which you can collect by asking your candidates once they’ve completed their application about quality, speed, and communication, using a one to ten rating, or 1-5 stars, or smiley faces, your choice. :)